Travel & Accommodation

 Today, travel by train and ferry to Miyajima Island.

-Translated to ‘Shrine Island’, the wooded Miyajima Island is home to the famous Itsukushima Shrine, a Shinto shrine which appears to float on the island’s waters at high tide.
-During your time here you’ll enjoy a walking tour and see cheeky wild deer.
-The afternoon is set aside for you to discover the other sites of Hiroshima at your own leisure.Daily :
+Translated to 'Shrine Island', the wooded Miyajima Island is home to the famous Itsukushima Shrine, a Shinto shrine which appears to float on the island's waters at high tide.
+During your time here you'll enjoy a walking tour and see cheeky wild deer.
+Enjoy free time to discover more on your own before returning to Hiroshima.Daily :